 Ladies and gentlemen,

 I would like to end my speech by thanking you for supporting us on the media breakfasts and disseminating information on climate change.
 You have put the work and expertise of the United Nations Development Programme on climate change in the spotlight.
 I would also like to indicate that as UNDP we plan to continue our engagement with you to find ways in which we can further the good work that we have started on climate change advocacy.
 I would also like to thank the South African government for its support and wish them the best in the upcoming Conference of Parties on Climate Change, CoP17.
 I would like to thank Dr Katharine Vincent and Dr Lawrence Flint for coming to share their knowledge and experiences with us.
-I also extend my thanks to McCann, Exxaro?, and BDFM (Phumza add).
+I also extend my thanks to BDFM, our media partner, Exxaro for sponsoring this session, and McCann, our communications firm.

 I would like to conclude my speech by quoting Charles Darwin who said: ‘It is not the strongest of the species that survives, nor the mostintelligent, but the most responsive (adaptive) to change.’